AuReMe/esmecata/README.md

 ├── stat_number_annotation.tsv
 ````

 The `annotation` folder contains a tabulated file for each taxon name (that can be associated with multiple `observation_name`).
-It contains the annotation retrieved with Uniprot (protein_name, review, GO Terms, EC numbers, Interpros, Rhea IDs and gene name) associated with all the proteins in a proteome or associated with an `observation_name`.
+It contains the annotation retrieved with UniProt (protein_name, review, GO Terms, EC numbers, InterPros, Rhea IDs and gene name) associated with all the proteins in a proteome or associated with an `observation_name`.

 The `annotation_reference` contains annotation only for the representative proteins, but the annotation of the other proteins of the same cluster can be propagated to the reference protein if the `-p` was used.